mrush-ilao/ilao-documentation/docs/source/otis_fast_entry.rst

 * Add the user to their organization
 * Invite the fast entry user to register on IllinoisLegalAid.org
-* Once the user has registered, give them the fast entry user role in their organization by:
+* Once the user has registered, give them the fast entry user role in your organization:

 Click on Manage your organization, locations, and services from your dashboard